L2jLiga/fastify-decorators/lib/docs/Request-Handlers.md

 - `OPTIONS`
 - `HEAD`

-This decorators can't be mixed and you can use only one decorator per class.
+These decorators can't be mixed, and you can use only one decorator per class.

 Decorators accept `RouteConfig` with follow fields: